paisley rekdal, nightingale: a gloss

 the prof for this class told us that "students only see comments when there's a grade attached to them" and i beg to differ!

 students only see comments when the grading ui you're using makes seeing comments easy, and on gradescope by default you see the autograder results, and comments are hidden behind a tab labeled "code" with no indication whatsoever that comments *exist*

 While I prefer working in English rather than in my native language (Spanish), I think it is valuable to critically discuss whether there is an undue fixation on English that leads to systemic unbalances and marginalization of non-native speakers in philosophy.
 Thus, I have signed the Barcelona Principles for a Globally Inclusive Philosophy: https://contesi.wordpress.com/bp/

-18yo chinese american undergrad, they/them
+they/them, chinese american undergrad, herman melville apologist.

 Scholar Social is a microblogging platform for researchers, grad students, librarians, archivists, undergrads, academically inclined high schoolers, educators of all levels, journal editors, research assistants, professors, administrators—anyone involved in academia who is willing to engage with others respectfully.